 How easy is brushing your teeth?
 Put a little toothpaste on your brush, then water — or if you’re “out there” you might wet your toothbrush first — then swish it around your mouth a few times and there you go.
 Your oral hygiene objectives have been achieved!
 Or have they?
 According to the Center for Disease Control (CDC), half of adults ages 30 or over have gum disease.
 If you’re over the age of 60, this percentage goes up to nearly 70 percent.
 Even if you consider yourself an oral hygiene pro, chances are, you still have a few things to learn.

-In this blog, we’re bringing you all the best tips to fight gum disease and keep that smile shining bright.
+We’re bringing you all the best tips to fight gum disease, keep that smile shining bright and possibly save your life!

 Oral Hygiene 101